gcallah/BookReviews/gerstle.md

-all that Buchanan wrote in his long career there *is* evidence to back Gerstle's charges, but one would think, in making such incendiary claims, that it is the responsibility of the claimant to point us to precise passages that back up such claims, which Gerstle certainly fails to do.
+all that Buchanan wrote in his long career there *is* evidence to back Gerstle's charges, but one would think, in making such incendiary claims, that it is the responsibility of the claimant to point us to precise passages that back thenm up, which Gerstle certainly fails to do.

-Gerstle likes Bernie Sanders a lot more.
+Gerstle likes another dissident from neoliberlism, Bernie Sanders, a lot more than he does Buchanan.
+While acknowledging the similarity of some of Sanders' economic positions to Donald Trump's, he praises Sanders for having "no desire to privilege Americans of European descent over those whose roots lay in Latin America, East and South Asia, and Africa" (259).

 In discussing the second George Bush, our author contrasts the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law- abiding Muslims who practiced it" (208-209).
-Gerstle Provides no evidence as to what the hateful things Trump did consist of.
+Gerstle provides no evidence as to what the hateful things Trump did exactly were.
 But here it might be worthwhile to note that whatever mean things Trump said, Bush's policies actually resulted in the death of a couple million Muslims.
 One might think that would outweigh some kind words in Gerstle's eyes, but apparently not.